 In approx. 2004 St. Matthew’s added a Nursery building onto the site, which allowed the already existing ‘St Matthew’s Toddler and Preschool’ to move into our school community, this was under the advice of Fr Paul Zielinski of Our Lady and St Cuthberts Church.
 The Nursery fit right in with our school and the partnership flourished for our children moving into Reception.

-From 1st April 2015, our school became an academy and joined the ‘St Thomas More Partnership of Schools’, a trust consisting of our feeder school, St Thomas More, Blaydon as well as another catholic school, Sacred Heart, Byermoor.
-This change has been one of the biggest for our school as it has given the teaching staff greater freedom and access to excellent training and sharing of good practice amongst these other schools.
+On 1st April 2015, our school became an academy and joined the ‘St Thomas More Partnership of Schools’, a trust consisting of our feeder school, St Thomas More, Blaydon as well as another Catholic primary school, Sacred Heart, Byermoor.
+This change proved one of the biggest for our school as it has given the teaching staff greater freedom and access to excellent training and sharing of good practice amongst these other schools.

 “Let my Lifesong sing to you”

 At St. Matthew’s we encourage all members of our school community to walk in the footsteps of Jesus Christ.
 We talk about our life journey as our ‘Lifesong’ and we encourage each other to live out the message of Jesus through ‘the words we say and the things we do.’